 Remember folks, no marijuana, no way, no how.
 Not on this bus.
 Have a good ride."

 Flip through the sensor history.
 To the start.
-Image 0 — out of context.
+Image 0 — MLK, out of context.
 Inadvertent inclusion.
-But, maybe, the context will widen to relevance.
+But then, maybe, the context will widen into relevance.

-Page forward.
-Stop at a photo inside a moving bus.
-A man looking out a bus window.
+Page forward –––– stop at a photo inside a moving bus.
+A man looking out the window.
 Vents look like wet piano keys.
-Musician on tour, live on the road, generating on the interstate.
-Chords function to modulate the location.
+Musician on tour, live on the road, generating interstate.
+Chords modulate with location.
 Tune colours until they fit.
 Make notes.
 Take note.
 Make something.
 Write something that does that.